iamcirin/alx-system_engineering-devops/0x00-shell_basics/README.md

 ##5-listfilesdigitonly : Display current directory contents, long format with user and group IDs displayed numerically,and hidden file.

 ##6-firstdirectory :  create a directory named 'my_first_directory' in the /tmp/ directory.

+##7-movethatfile : Move the file betty from /tmp/ to /tmp/my_first_directory.